YouTransactor-SAS/mPOS-SDK-Android/README.md

 ### 5. The Management System

-The management system can be administered by YouTransactor and offers the following services:
+The management system can be administered by JPS and offers the following services:
-* Management of the uCube fleet
+* Remote fleet management
-* Deployment of software updates
+* Remote software update
-* Deployment of payment parameters
+* Remote Bank parameters update
+* Users management
-* Other services
+* ...etc

-The MDM module of SDK implements all our management system services and the UCubeAPI provides methods to call this implementation.
+The MDM module of SDK implements all our management system services and the UCubeAPI provides methods to invoke these services.
 Examples are provided next in this documentation.

 ### 6. Terminal management

 #### 6.1 Initial configuration

-To be functional, in the scope of PCI PTS requirement, and SRED key shall be loaded securely in the device.
-This key is loaded locally by YouTransactor tools.
-The initial SALT is injected in the same way.
+To be functional, in the scope of PCI PTS requirement, SRED & Pin keys shall be loaded securely in the device.
+During the personalisation process JPS tools inject the certification chain.
+After that SRED & Pin keys can be loaded locally Or remotely using JPS Tools.

 #### 6.2 Switching On/Off

 The uCube lights up by pressing the "ON / OFF" button for three seconds.
 Once the device is on, the payment module can detect it, and initiate the payment process.
 The uCube switches off either by pressing the "ON / OFF" button or after X* minutes of inactivity (* X = OFF timeout).

-The uCube Touch can be lights up exactly like the uCube, but also by using ` connect`  method of the connection manager.
-When connection established, the SDK checks the terminal's state, if it 's power off, it turns it ON.
+The YT-Touch can be light up exactly like the uCube, but also by using ` connect`  method of the connection manager.
+The BLE connection will automatically power on the device if it is powered off.

 #### 6.3 Update

-During the life of the terminal, the firmware could be updated (to get bug fix, evolutions..), the contact and contactless configuration also could be updated.
-The Terminal's documentation describe how these updates can be done and which RPC to use to do that.
+During the life cycle of the terminal, the firmware could be updated (e.g To get bug fix, evolutions..etc), the contact and contactless configuration also could be updated.
+The Terminal's documentation describes how these updates can be done and which RPC to use to do that.

-If you will use our TMS, this can be done transparentlly by calling first the ` mdmCheckUpdate`  method to get the TMS configuration and compare it with current versions, then the ` mdmUpdate`  to download & install the binary update.
+If you will use our MDM, this can be done transparently by calling first the `mdmCheckUpdate`  method to get the TMS configuration and compare it with current versions, then the `mdmUpdate`  to download & install the new binaries.

 #### 6.4 System logs

 The SDK prints logs in logcat at runtime.
 The log module use a default ILogger implementation that prints these logs in a file which can be sent afterwards to a remote server.
-Our TMS provides a WS to receive a zip of log files.
+Our MDM exposes a web service 'sendLogs' in order to receive a zip of log files.
-So you can setup the log module to use the default implementation or your own implementation.
+So you can setup the log module to use the default implementation or you create your own implementation and use it.

 ## II.
 Technical Overview

 ### 1. General Architecture

-This diagrams describes the general YouTransactor MPOS Android SDK architecture.
-The Application could access to the Payment, MDM, connection modules using the uCubeAPI interface.
-The RPC module is public so the application could call it directly.
+The diagram below describes the SDK's architecture.
+The Application has access to the Payment, MDM, connection modules using the uCubeAPI interface.
+The RPC module is public so the application has a direct access to it.

 ![Capture du 2021-06-03 19-27-14](https://user-images.githubusercontent.com/59020462/120686940-cc390600-c4a1-11eb-9ec6-bca640c9da0c.png)